-(iii) for the period beginning September 1, 2013, and ending January 31, 2014, 2,400,000 pounds per gram under section 805 of the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2001 (as enacted into law by Public Law 106-387; 114 Stat.
-1549A-50).
-(3) RECONSTITUTION.-The Secretary shall ensure that a producer does not reconstitute a dairy operation for the sole purpose of receiving additional payments under this section.
+(iii) for the period beginning September 1, 2013, and ending January 31, 2014, 2,400,000 pounds per

+- (B) STANDARDS.-For purposes of determining whether producers are producers on separate dairy operations or a single dairy operation, the Secretary shall apply the same standards as were applied in implementing the dairy program under section 805 of the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2001 (as enacted into law by Public Law 106-387; 114 Stat.
+1549A-50). - (3) RECONSTITUTION.-The Secretary shall ensure that a producer does not reconstitute a dairy operation for the sole purpose of receiving additional payments under this section.